CaptainCrowbar/unicorn-lib/unicorn/file.md

 be deleted recursively (like `rm -rf`; this will not follow symbolic links);
 the flag is not needed to delete an empty directory.
 This will do nothing if the named file does not exist to begin with.
-It will throw `std::system_error` if the directory path is not a legal filename, if the name refers to a non- empty directory and the `fs_recurse` flag was not set, or if the caller does not have permission to delete the file.
+It will throw `std::system_error` if the name is not a legal filename, if the name refers to a non-empty directory and the `fs_recurse` flag was not set, or if the caller does not have permission to delete the file.

 ## Directory iterators ##